From the end of last year's review:

 1) I'm growing more conscious of the long life of internet content.
 This is a beautiful thing, and I aspire to write things that remain salient decades from now.
 But it takes a lot of energy to shape stories from my life when I'm conscious of decades-worth of eyes staring over my shoulder.

 2) My life is becoming more tangled up with other people's.
 This also is a beautiful thing, but it means I can't give accurate accounts of the important parts of my life without including parts of theirs.
-Doing so requires a great deal of energy to do thoughtfully, and even then might color our future interactions (just ask Knausgaard).
+It requires a great deal of energy to do thoughtfully, and even then might color our future interactions (just ask Knausgaard).

 This is a shame, really.
 Some of my favorite blogs consist of up-close stories of personal angst & glory.
 But this style incurs social & energetic costs; costs which I'm currently unwilling to pay.